uludag/nosql-biosets/readme.md

 # Project aim and summary

 We want to develop scripts for NoSQL indexing and querying of sample bioinformatics datasets.
-Datasets have been selected based on their quality and their popularity in modern bioinformatics research.

 In the early stages of the project only indexing with Elasticsearch was supported.
 Later, we have implemented MongoDB support for all the datasets already included in the project.
-Recently we have started adding Neo4j and PostgresSQL support as the 3rd database option for few datasets (IntEnz, PubTator, HGNC).
+For few datasets (IntEnz, PubTator, HGNC) Neo4j and PostgresSQL support was added as the 3rd database option.
+We want to extend Neo4j and PostgresSQL support to more datasets.

 ## Datasets supported